BhallaLab/MouseBehaviour/README.md

 `./Protocols/BehaviourProtocols.xlsx`).
 Make sure that you use the right protocol.
 See section __How to run the pipeline__ below.

-# What is included?

-A camera server written in C++ (PointGrey Camera) and arduino based behaviour setup (C++).
-Build system is based on `cmake` and uses `boost` libraries

 # How to run the pipeline

-Both arduino and camera must be connected to compute before doing the following.
+Both arduino and camera must be connected to computer before doing the following.

 ## Download and setup

 This code will __only__ work on Ubuntu-16.04.
 Install arduino, c++ compiler (gcc), cmake, and boost libraries.
 More details below.

 ### Dependencies

-You need to install the following.
-Script `bootstrap.sh` will install most of them.
+Script `bootstrap.sh` will install all of the dependencies.
 Required libraries for PointGrey camera is in the source.

-    - sudo apt install cmake g++ libboost-all-dev
-    - sudo apt install gnuplot-x11
-    - sudo apt install libopencv-dev
-    - sudo apt install libserial-dev

 Download the code:

     $ git clone  https://github.com/BhallaLab/MouseBehaviour.git
     $ cd MouseBehaviour
-    $ ./bootstrap.sh    # To setup your Ubuntu system.

 The script `bootstap.sh` will try to configure your system.
 You must have `sudo` permissions because we need to add to various groups (`pgrimaging` and `dialout`)